OlgaLa/todos-e2e-tests/README.md

 You can find and download them by navigating to https://github.com/OlgaLa/todos-e2e-tests/actions and selecting the latest run log.
 The artifacts would be located in **Artifacts** section at the bottom of the page.

+## Test cases

+The test cases are documented in folder "test-cases".
+Every test case has an ID.
+This ID is used as a reference to the relevant e2e test.